mstcroix/bio/mindrift/README.md

 - Technical Writing and Editing
 - Understanding of Technical Terminology and Coding
 - Familiarity with Programming Languages
-- Proficiency in YAML, CSV, and HTML
+- Proficiency in CSV and HTML
 - Strong Communication and Interpersonal Skills
 - Attention to Detail
 - Ability to Learn New Methods Quickly